On Jul 05 2007

 5. If an exchange visitor spends some of his time in an occupational category that appears on the skills list but spends the majority of his time on a non-skills list activity, the skills list may not subject the visitor to the return requirement.

-6. If the field of specialization in which the alien was engaged at the time the J-1 status was acquired is different from the field of specialization obtained in the United States, the original field should be used in resolving skills list issues.
+6. If the field of specialization in which the alien was engaged in the home country is different from the field of specialization obtained in the United States, the field engaged in while in the United States should be used in resolving skills list issues.

 Strategies Relating to Government Financing Issues